xiangzhi/psi-wiki/Building-the-Codebase.md

 __Prerequisites__:

-You will need .NET Core on Linux.
+You will need .NET Core 2.2 on Linux.
 You can find the [installation instructions here](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x).
+Be sure to install the 2.2 version, as some of Psi packages use this.
+To check your installation, run `dotnet --info` in your terminal.
+You should see lists of information such as Runtime Environment and SDK Versions.

 Although \psi is built on .NET Standard, IL assembly still depends on _Mono's_ `ilasm` tool.
 [Install at least `mono-devel`](https://www.mono-project.com/download/stable/#download-lin).
+It is important to install (or reinstall) Mono _after_ the .NET SDK.
+If you see an error such as `IL/MemoryAccess.il (16, 0): error : irrecoverable synatx error` it is likely due to an incompatible `ilasm` installation (try reinstalling Mono).

 __Build__: